haiwen/seafile-admin-docs/manual/deploy_pro/details_about_file_search.md

 Execute `./run_index_worker.sh [start/stop/restart]` in the `seafile-server-last` directory to control the program to start, stop and restart.

+!!! note

+    The index worker connects to backend storage directly.
+You don't need to run seaf-server in index worker node.

-Some commands under distributed indexing:
+#### Some commands in distributed indexing

 Rebuild search index, execute in the `seafile-server-last` directory: